-Board certification is the best measure of a physician’s knowledge, experience and skill according to the American Board of Medical Specialties (ABNS).
-To receive the “gold star” of board certification, a physician must undergo:
+Board certification is the best measure of a physician’s knowledge, experience and skill according to the American Board of Medical Specialties.
+To receive the “gold star” of board-certification, a physician must undergo:

-The American Board of Medical Specialties (ABMS) is a non-profit organization that oversees the board-certification process of physicians.
-Physicians with a degree in osteopathic medicine (Doctors of Osteopathy) may be board-certified by the American Osteopathic Association (AOA) or the ABMS.
+The American Board of Medical Specialties is a nonprofit organization that oversees the board-certification process of physicians.
+Physicians with a degree in osteopathic medicine (Doctors of Osteopathy) may be board-certified by the American Osteopathic Association or the ABMS.